Social Security Disability Insurance exclusions are bankrupting and killing us.

 We Can't Wait is the movement of Americans fighting to end these exclusions.

-COVID-19 is forcing thousands out of work and on to Social Security Disability Insurance (SSDI).
+Nearly 2 million people apply for Social Security Disability Insurance benefits each year.
 Many of us have disabilities that will prevent us from working again.

 SSDI is a lifeline that we depend on to pay rent and buy food.